-Identification as per organism/type (3924 / 3923 / 3927)
+Identification as per organism/type (3924/3923/3927/4652) See identification of micro organisms

-See ID section for details

-Sensitivity per organism (3887)

-- Enterobacteriaceae should be tested for ESBL production on pure isolates only 3887 - Beta-lactamase assay (3911) should be performed for Neisseria gonorrhoeae if this organism is isolated. - Although acridine orange stain and wet preparations are less sensitive than culture, routine culture for trichomonas is not recommended - Anaerobic cultures should not be done unless requested (e.g. actinomyces in IUCDs) - In patients with cervicitis or urethritis, a Chlamydia PCR (3974) may be performed on adequately collected samples
+- Enterobacteriaceae should be tested for ESBL production on pure isolates only 3887 Only if Disc susceptibility testing is performed Not necessary if using Automated systems e.g. Vitek - Beta-lactamase assay (3911) should be performed for Neisseria gonorrhoeae if this organism is isolated. - Although acridine orange stain and wet preparations are less sensitive than culture, routine culture for trichomonas is not recommended

+- Anaerobic cultures should not be done unless requested (e.g. actinomyces in IUCDs) - In patients with cervicitis or urethritis, a Chlamydia PCR (3974) may be performed on adequately collected samples